Back to Blog

 How to Price Your Services

-1. Research your local market — Check competitors' posted prices online and through Google searches
+1. Research your local market — Check competitors' posted prices online and through Google searches.
+Call 3-5 nearby groomers posing as a new client to ask about pricing.
+This gives you a realistic range for your area.

 2. Factor in your experience — New groomers (0-2 years) should price at 85-90% of the local average.
 Specialists with 5+ years can charge 15-30% above average.